 1. Can I work during the internship?

-The internship is a 40+ hour per week experience.
+The internship is a 40-plus-hour per-week experience.
 Students should expect to allot approximately two to four hours or more each night to be devoted to projects, homework, etc. Maintaining employment outside the internship is discouraged due to the time commitment required.
+Students completing the online master’s degree at Marshall University while attending the internship may not have additional time to take on a job.

 2. Will I need personal transportation?